 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.

 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (refer to How do I withdraw from a unit? for more information).

-Unit census dates currently displaying for 2020 are indicative and subject to change.
-Finalised census dates for 2020 will be available from the 1st October 2022.
+Unit census dates currently displaying for 2023 are indicative and subject to change.
+Finalised census dates for 2023 will be available from the 1st October 2022.
 Note census date cutoff is 11.59pm AEST (AEDT during October to March).

-Please note: international students should refer to this page to get an indicative course cost.
+Please note: international students should refer to What is an indicative Fee? to get an indicative course cost.

-You cannot enrol in this unit as well as the following:
+You cannot enrol in this unit as well as the following:KHA350

-1 x 2-hour lecture weekly
+1 x 2-hour Online lecture modules weekly

 1 x 2-hour practical class weekly.

 |Assessment||Weekly web-based assessments (quizzes) (10%)|Final Exam (40%)|Mid-semester Quiz (10%)|Practical Test (30%)|Weekly practical exercises (10%)|